RovaEncoder/RovaEncoder/README.md

 <p>I'm ABESSOLO Christ, here is <b>about me</b>:</p>

-- 📚 &nbsp; Student at ECE Paris, digital engineering school
+- 📚 &nbsp; Student at [ECE Paris](https://www.ece.fr/), digital engineering school
 - 🧑🏽‍💻 &nbsp; Passionate about web development and new technologies
-- 🔍 &nbsp; I spend most of my time learning new languages
+- 🔍 &nbsp; I spend most of my time learning new languages and I love it
 - 🎮 &nbsp; I like video games - Chess, Fifa, Call of duty, etc.
+- 💦 &nbsp; I like working with oder people

 **languages and tools:**